bkw777/WP-2_IC-Card/README.md

 ### Notes about some of the card slot signals:

-Pin 2, /DET Card Detect: WP-2 uses to detect the type of card.
-The pin has a pullup to VDD inside the WP-2.
+Pin 2, /DET Card Detect: WP-2 uses this to detect the type of card.
+The pin is pulled up to VDD inside the WP-2.
 A RAM card connects this pin to GND, which tells the WP-2 that it is a RAM card.
 A ROM card leaves this pin not connected, which means it will be pulled high by the pullup resistor inside the WP-2, which tells the WP-2 that it is a ROM card.

 Pin 3, CE2, active-high chip-enable: CE2 is just wired directly to VDD inside the WP-2.
 The cards in this repo don't use this pin.